reverbc/pylint-pytest/README.md

     ...
 ```

-### W6403 `deprecated-pytest-fixture-scope-as-positional-argument`
+### W6403 `deprecated-positional-argument-for-pytest-fixture`
-Raise when using deprecated scope of fixture as positional argument
+Raise when using deprecated positional arguments for fixture decorator
 ```python
 import pytest